wp-plugins/wp-sticky-header/readme.txt

 2.Activate the plugin through the 'Plugins' menu in WordPress

-3. In the dashboard you will get WP Sticky Header settings.
+3.In the dashboard you will get WP Sticky Header settings.

-4 Click on it and custmomize the notification bar.
+4.Click on it and custmomize the notification bar.

 == Frequently Asked Questions ==